St. Mary's College of Meycauayan: History

 Starting A.Y.
 2016–2017, the school will be having a new administration, to be headed by S. Ma.
 Yolanda R. Reyes, RVM.
 This is also the start of classes for Grade 11 students.
 In March 2020, S. Ma.
 Yolanda R. Reyes, RVM died due to illness.
 She was replaced by S. Ma.
 Gilda Peñafiel, RVM, as president.
-She also currently the President of St. Mary's College of Quezon City.
+She is also currently the President of St. Mary's College of Quezon City.

 IBEd Department

 The IBEd Department consists of the two former departments, Grade School and High School departments.
 The IBEd department consists of one integrated principal, two academic coordinators, eight integrated subject area coordinators, one integrated POS/Discipline coordinator, and one integrated STAC coordinator.
 The Grade School Department is accredited by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU), St. Mary's College offers general elementary education geared towards academic preparation for high school.

 The High School Department accredited by the Philippine Accrediting Association of Schools, Colleges, and Universities, and certified by Tuv Rheinland Philippines, St. Mary's College of Meycauayan School offers general secondary education geared toward academic preparation for college.